CityOfZion/neo3-boa/boa3_test/examples/README.md

 # Testing

-There is more than one way to test your smart contract, e.g., deploying your contract at Neo's TestNet, but I'd argue that the quickest way to test would be using the NeoTestRunner.
-Check this [section](../../README.md#neotestrunner) on the project README.
+There is more than one way to test your smart contract, e.g., deploying your contract at Neo's TestNet, but the quickest way to test would be using [boa-test-constructor](https://github.com/CityOfZion/boa-test-constructor).
+Check the official repository to see some [examples](https://github.com/CityOfZion/boa-test-constructor/tree/master/examples).